Fort Campbell (Malta)

 Fort Campbell (Forti Campbell or Fortizza ta' Campbell), also known locally as Il-Fortizza ta' Selmun, is a former fort in Mellieħa, Malta.
-It was built by the British between 1937 and 1938.
+It was built by the British during 1937 and 1938.
 It is notable as the most important fortification north of the Victoria Lines, and the last major fortification to be built in Malta.
 Today, it lies in ruins.

 History

 Fort Campbell is located on the Selmun peninsula, roughly halfway between Mistra Battery and the ruins of Għajn Ħadid Tower, and facing St Paul's Islands.
 It was built to protect the approach to both Mellieħa Bay and St. Paul's Bay.
 It also protected British seaplanes which landed in Mistra Bay.
 The fort took over the role of Wardija Battery, which had been built in 1915.

 Before construction of the fort began, Governor Charles Bonham-Carter visited the site.
-Work on the fort probably began in December 1937, and work was hurried after the Munich Agreement of September 1938.
+Work on the fort probably began in December 1937 and was hurried after the Munich Agreement of September 1938.
 The fort was modified throughout the course of World War II, when barracks were built and a radar was installed.

 It is not known exactly when the fort was decommissioned.
 After the war, its strategic importance diminished and it was on the verge of being closed by 1949.
 However, the fort remained in military hands and a watchman remained stationed there until the 1970s.